robocube/rcl/README.md

     eval {x:1 y:20 <-:$x + $y} -> {x:1 y:20 <-$x + $y}

-Yield-Eval (&lt-:) evaluates the the value on the right and makes it the right-hand value of a Yield expression in the result:
+Yield-Eval (&lt;-:) evaluates the the value on the right and makes it the right-hand value of a Yield expression in the result:

     eval {<--20 + 1} -> {<-21}